 Short-term relief from constipation and bowel irregularity are common reasons people use fiber supplements.
-Dietary fiber supplements are also used in weight management because it helps people feel fuller longer, which is important in weight management.
+Dietary fiber supplements are also used in weight management because it helps people feel fuller longer.

 There are two kinds of fiber: soluble and insoluble.

 Soluble fiber absorbs the water in your food, which slows down digestion.
 Slowing digestion can help regulate blood sugar.
 It’s also been shown to help reduce “bad” LDL cholesterol.

-Insoluble fiber adds bulk to the stool, which helps move it through your digestive system quickly, and relieves constipation.
+Insoluble fiber adds bulk to the stool, which helps move it through your digestive system quickly and relieves constipation.
 It’s been shown to help balance the pH in your intestines and prevent colon cancer.

-Takeaway: Inulin helps maintain gut bacteria.
+Benefits: Inulin helps maintain gut bacteria.

 Another common soluble fiber is methylcellulose, which is made from cellulose, an important structure in plants.
 It differs from psyllium because it is non-fermentable, meaning that it’s less likely to contribute to bloating and gas.

 It’s also sold as a thickener and emulsifier in the culinary world.
 Because of methylcellulose’s chemical structure, it only dissolves in cold liquid and not hot.

-Takeaway: Less likely than psyllium to cause bloating and gas.
+Benefits: Less likely than psyllium to cause bloating and gas.

 Psyllium, which is also called ispaghula, is made from the seed husks of the plantago ovata plant.
 Psyllium contains 70 percent soluble fiber, which means it can help increase fullness and slow digestion.

 Besides the overall good feeling of being regular, research has shown that psyllium — most commonly found as Metamucil — can ease the painful symptoms associated with irritable bowel syndrome (IBS), Crohn’s disease, hemorrhoids, and anal fissures.

-Takeaway: Eases painful symptoms of IBS and Crohn’s disease.
+Benefits: Eases painful symptoms of IBS and Crohn’s disease.

-Fiber Content of Metamucil Fiber Capsules: 2 grams per 5 capsules.
+Fiber content of Metamucil Fiber capsules: 2 grams per 5 capsules.

 Wheat dextrin, most commonly sold under the brand name Benefiber, is a manufacturing byproduct of the wheat plant.
 It’s tasteless and can dissolve in both hot and cold liquids.

-Takeaway: It’s gluten-free and can be added to food when cooking.
+Benefits: It’s gluten-free and can be added to food when cooking.